BRONZE refers to a minimum 100% coverage of essentials and 75% of basic.

 Key changes included a simplification of questions; an expansion of key topics; a clarification between requirements and recommended practices; and new performance levels.

 We are now working hard on implementation and scaling.

 FSA currently covers all crops, agricultural ingredients for food & drink and others such as cotton.

-To improve the FSA, we will review and revise it every 3 years, engaging with a broad cross-section of stakeholders.
+To improve the FSA, we will review and revise it regularly, engaging with a broad cross-section of stakeholders.